microsoft/AKS-Arc-Apps/nginx-ingress/README.md

-# Running NGINX Ingress on PKS k8s clusters with NSX-T
+# Running NGINX Ingress on Kubernetes clusters created using AKS on HCI

 ## Prerequisites

 Before performing the procedures in this topic, you must have installed and configured the following:

-- PKS v1.2+.
-- NSX-T v2.3+.
+- AKSHCI v0.9.3.1
-- A PKS plan with at least 1 master and 2 worker nodes.
+- An AKSHCI Target Kubernetes Cluster with least 1 master and 2 worker nodes.
-- Make sure that the k8s cluster is deployed with priviliged access.
-Deployment of nginx will fail otherwise.
-- Make sure that the k8s cluster is deployed with SecurityContextDeny disabled.
-Deployment of nginx will fail otherwise.

 ## Install nginx

-Follow the steps below to run nginx on k8s, side by side NSX-T. Nginx will be exposed outside using virtual servers on NSX-T but nginx will be performing the ingress functionality.
-NSX-T will just be forwarding all the traffic to nginx.

-Run the subsequent commands in this tutorial from the home directory of this tutorial i.e istio.
+Run the subsequent commands in this tutorial from the home directory of this tutorial i.e nginx-ingress.

 ### Step 1: Create the nginx Deployment